Undergraduate Open Day 9th July 2016

 We're proud to have attained Juno Champion status, under the Institute of Physics programme designed to advance women's careers in physics higher education.Learn More

-Ranked 2nd in the Guardian league tables 2016, we have expert teaching, world class facilities and a great campus environment.
+Ranked amongst the UK’s best places to study Physics, we have expert teaching, world-class facilities and a highly supportive environment.

 Leading courses offering flexible student support through a variety of educational and practical research.